 (11) Advise the prosecutor of any change in the servicemember's residential address or any change in the provider of case management and mental health services.

 (12) Any other terms and conditions related to the servicemember's recovery and public safety deemed appropriate by the prosecutor.

 If, at any time after admission into the VDP, the prosecutor determines that the servicemember has failed to comply with any term or condition of the diversion agreement, the prosecutor may notify the court that it is prepared to proceed with the prosecution and the court shall schedule court proceedings as appropriate.

 HOW TO APPLY

 Attorneys who believe their clients may qualify for this program should complete the VDP Application form, VDP Medical Release form and VDP Referral form.
 The completed .pdf forms should then be emailed to firstname.lastname@example.org.

-Any additional questions regarding the program can be directed to Assistant Prosecutor Jorge Morales at 973-881-4329 firstname.lastname@example.org or Senior Assistant Prosecutor Seth Galkin 973-881-4849 email@example.com.
+Any additional questions regarding the program can be directed to Senior Assistant Prosecutor In-Charge Jorge Morales at 973-881-4329 email@example.com or Acting Deputy First Assistant Prosecutor Seth Galkin 973-881-4849 firstname.lastname@example.org.